Exhibit Design and Museography projects

 can be touched and to the next gallery.

-• A tactile with Raynes Rail Audio and Braille Rail is part of the museography
+• Museum Exhibit design by Coco Raynes Associates, Inc. in the Musee des Beaux Arts Valenciennes.
+Picture 2: A tactile map with Raynes Rail Audio and Braille Rail is part of the museography

-• The Tactods - Tactile flooring solution are part of the exhibit design.
+• Museum Exhibit design by Coco Raynes Associates, Inc. in the Musee des Beaux Arts Valenciennes.
+Picture 3: The Tactods - Tactile flooring solution are part of the exhibit design.

 MUSEE DES BEAUX ARTS – Accessible Museography and Exhibit Design